 action movie is a one-on-one performance practice designed to activate our sensing bodies to connect fully with the places we are.
-Audiences are offered an escape from a world of constant illumination into a practice of vibrant potentiality.
-A performance in which the imagination is given space to transform our understanding of the everyday.
+A performance in which our imagination is given space to transform our understanding of the everyday.
 A practice in making magic through the simple act of walking and opening and closing our eyes.

 Karen Schaffman performs a variation of action movie at SFMOMA.
 Photo: Charles Villyard

 “In a space where cultural influence usually dominates alternative aesthetic narratives, pieces of art and passersby became backdrops to our own cartographical truths.

 Stairs became Friedrich’s Sea of Ice; viewers, shades of the dead or jutting throngs of ice.
 Our clasped hands Ariadne’s thread as we walked into existence a labyrinth of interior worlds.